ChainSafe/chainbridge-ui/README.md

 Run `yarn build`.

-Deploy the contents of the `/build` folder to any static website host (eg. S3), IPFS.
+Deploy the contents of the `/build` folder to any static website host (eg. S3, Azure storage) or IPFS.

-The project can also be built and deployed to Netlify, Render.com by configuring the Build command and Publish directory.
+The project can also be built and deployed to Netlify, Render.com by configuring the Build command and Publish directory on the respective service.

 # ChainSafe Security Policy